Explore the New Service Tools

 Omni-Channel routes all these assignments to the correct agents automatically, which your agents will love.
 They no longer have to pick and choose work assignments from a queue, which saves everyone time, effort, and brainpower.

 In Lightning Experience, the Omni-Channel utility delivers work right to your Lightning Service Console users via requests routed through Omni-Channel.
 Console users can set their presence status and accept or decline work depending on your Omni-Channel settings.

-Help your support team deliver personalized customer service from one of your most important channels—social media sites.
-Social Customer Service integrates with Social Studio to listen for customer problems on Twitter, Facebook, and Instagram, then deliver the conversations directly to your team.
-Setup is easier than ever in Lightning Experience, including Social Business Rules to quickly define how social cases should be handled.
+Help your support team deliver personalized customer service from one of your most important channels—social media.
+Social Customer Service integrates with Twitter, Facebook, Instagram, and YouTube to deliver customer conversations directly to your agents.
+Setup is easier than ever in Lightning Experience, including Social Business Rules to quickly define how social cases are handled.

-Support agents get the tools to manage cases originating from social media and to engage customers by responding to cases directly in social networks.
+Support agents get the tools to manage cases originating from social media and engage customers by responding directly in social networks.

 - Help: Lightning Service Console